skysqlinc/skysql-docs/docs/FAQs.md

 Our platform features:

 - Availability in a range of database instance sizes and storage sizes
-- Availability from multiple AWS (Amazon Web Services) and GCP (Google Cloud Platform) [regions](<../Reference Guide/Region Choices>).
+- Availability from multiple AWS (Amazon Web Services), GCP (Google Cloud Platform), and Azure (Cloud Computing Services) [regions](<../Reference Guide/Region Choices>).
 - Load Balancing features included with Replicated Transactions topologies allow for read-scaling through read-write splitting.
 - Custom instance sizes (for [Power Tier](<../Billing and Power Tier>) customers)
 - Range of [support options](Support.md)

 ### **What reliability features are available on SkySQL?**

-- SkySQL is operated by a global team of Site Reliability Engineers (SRE), expert DBAs, and MariaDB software engineers.
+- SkySQL is operated by a global team of Site Reliability Engineers (SRE), and expert DBAs.
 Platform problems are escalated to our team 24x7.
-- Support from MariaDB Corporation, including Enterprise and Platinum tiers optionally with SkyDBA for reactive and proactive assistance
 - [Service Level Agreement](https://skysql.com/sla/), including an elevated SLA for [Power Tier](<../Billing and Power Tier>) customers
 - Kubernetes self-healing - Databases run in containers in kubernetes clusters and auto-heal.
 - Load balancing for multi-node configurations using MariaDB MaxScale